The Watches of Switzerland guide to buying and owning a fine watch.

 I've only really scratched the surface of how to go about choosing a luxury watch and what it's like to own one.
 Each watch is unique in its own way, just like each of us.
 At any point, if you have questions, or just want to talk about watches, the staff in our showrooms are passionate about them and will happily pass the time of day with you debating the merits of column-wheel chronographs and whether the COSC criteria need tightening up.

 Watches of Switzerland is a trading name of Watches of Switzerland Company Limited.
-Registered Office: Aurum House, 2 Elland Road, Braunstone, Leicester, LE3 1TT, Registered in England, Company number 00146087.
+Registered Office: Aurum House, 2 Elland Road, Braunstone, Leicester, LE3 1TT, Registered in England and Wales, Company number 00146087.
 Registered VAT Number 834 8634 04.